blkFinch/blkfinch.github.io/_notes/Public/The Seven Hermetic Principles.md

 ### The Principle of Mentalism
 The world is mental.
 Concsiousness preceeds material. [[Action is preceded by desire]] .
 >The ALL...
-May be thought of as an universla, infinite, living mind.
+May be thought of as an universala, infinite, living mind.

 -- The Kybalion